collinbarrett/wp-vps-build-guide/README.md

 **This guide is a work in progress.
 Feel free to look it over, but it is currently incomplete.**

 ## Intro
-I have been building WordPress sites for more than five years.
-After getting fed up with typical cheap shared hosting options, I decided to explore the world of VPSs.
-After using DigitalOcean for a couple years, I have pieced together this workflow that I use to spin up new servers.
-It is shared here both to gain feedback and improvements from others, and to provide a resource for folks who are newer to server administration.
+This project aims to provide a straightforward, albeit lengthy, all-inclusive build guide for a low-budget, high-performance WordPress hosting solution.
+For as little as $5/mo. today, one can develop a cutting edge hosting stack for his or her projects.
+The instructions are verbose so that developers with little server administration experience can track.

 #### Scope
-This stack is designed for any WordPress site (including multisite or multiple sites) with small to medium loads.
-It will scale well, but it is not designed for an ultra-heavy use case that requires load balancing across multiple servers, etc. Server configurations are not a one-size-fits-all solution, for sure, but hopefully this guide serves as a "good-enough-for-most" for WordPress hosting.
+This stack is designed for any WordPress site (including multisite or multiple sites) with light to medium loads.
+It will scale well, but it is not designed for an ultra-heavy use case that requires load balancing across multiple servers, etc. Server configurations are not a one-size-fits-all solution, for sure, but hopefully this guide serves as a "good-enough-for-most" solution.

-#### If you are an amateur WordPresser...
+#### To amateurs at WordPress DevOps...
-feel free to use this guide to turbocharge your client's sites!
-If you come across any issues when following the guide, feel free to submit an issue or pull request.
+feel free to use this guide to turbocharge projects!
+Please submit issues or pull requests for any problems discovered.

-#### If you are an expert at WordPress DevOps...
+#### To experts at WordPress DevOps...
 please provide feedback.
-I'd love to continue to tweak and optimize this stack.
-I believe this to be a "pretty good" solution, but I know that it is not perfect and the technologies powering it are constantly changing.
-Issues and pull requests welcome.
+This guide should continue to receive ongoing optimizations and updates.
+In its current state, it will lead to a server that is higher-performing than most, but it is not perfect and the technologies powering it are constantly changing.
+Issues and pull requests are welcome.

 ## The Stack
-- Dev.
-Machine: OS X
+- Client: OS X
 - Host: DigitalOcean
 - Server: Ubuntu x64
 - Web Server: nginx